AguaClara/Textbook/AIDE/Specifications.rst

 #.
 For a floc filter to form, a clarifier requires that:

-   1. All flocs are returned to the bottom of the clarifier bay.
+   1. The plate settlers capture small flocs and cause them to aggregate into larger flocs as they avalanche back into the floc filter zone.

    #.
-All settled flocs are resuspended by incoming water.
+All settled flocs are resuspended by the vertical jet of water exiting the jet reverser.

 Sloped Bottom Geometry
 ----------------------